The Top 10 Best Superbikes of 2024: Last of the Breed?

 However, while the turnaround has already come a long way, Norton is still a little way off working towards its ambitious (electric) dreams for the future.
 It means the first model of ‘new Norton’- the Norton V4 SV - is more of a repackaged, rebooted update of its flagship sportbike, rather than a fresh entry.

-As promised, it also feels far better screwed together and Norton have evidently gone to lengths to ensure the ownership experience matches the still rather extortionate £44,000 price tag.
+As promised, it also feels far better screwed together and Norton has evidently gone to lengths to ensure the ownership experience matches the still rather extortionate £44,000 price tag.
 However, the V4 SV is feeling its age against more sophisticated competition, while the riding experience could use some polish to impress as much as that chromium dress.

 Visordown Review | Norton V4 SV [2022]